mongodb/docs/source/includes/command/atlas-backups-schedule.rst

    :depth: 1
    :class: singlecol

-Manage cloud backups for your project.
+Return a cloud backup schedule for the cluster you specify.

 Options
 -------